Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Methods

 \subsection{Tokenization}

 Sequences are tokenized by breaking down the input into tokens consisting of single nucleotides.
 The vocabulary size is fixed at 384, with 256 ASCII characters and additional tokens added to function as \verb|MASK|, \verb|PAD| and \verb|UNKNOWN| tokens during the training process.
 We require multiple \verb|MASK| tokens in order to index the positions where masking has occurred and to label the targets with these indices.
-Although the alphabet of DNA only comprises of the four nucleic acids Adenine (A), Cytosine (C), Guanine (G), and Thymine (T), we choose to keep the whole set of extended ASCII characters since they could aid in future tasks like sequence-to-sequence transformations involving targets beyond just DNA sequences.
+Although the alphabet of DNA only comprises of the four nucleic acids Adenine (A), Cytosine (C), Guanine (G), and Thymine (T), we choose to keep the whole set of extended ASCII characters since they could aid in future tasks like sequence-to-sequence transformations involving targets beyond just DNA sequences, like drug structures represented by the SMILES notation system.

-This approach needs more floating-point operations (FLOPs) since it increases the tokenized sequence length for the same input DNA sequence compared to previous methods, resulting in higher resource requirements.
-Although this limits us to dealing with short- to medium-length sequences, we can overcome these constraints and scale up the model by focusing on reducing the complexity of attention layers as described below.
+This approach requires more floating-point operations (FLOPs) as compared to other tokenization methods, since it increases the tokenized sequence length for the same input DNA sequences, resulting in higher resource requirements.
+Although this limits us to dealing with short- to medium-length sequences, we can overcome these constraints and scale up the model by reducing the complexity of attention layers as described below.